 However, they do not always function as intended.
 For example, they may shut down without warning or freeze whilst in use.

 Firstly, save any files you’ve been working on and restart your computer.
 Then, re-open the application and it should function normally.
 Second, ensure that your computer has had the latest software update, as some applications will not install on older versions.
 You may need to check if your device supports the new software update, if it doesn’t, you will need to upgrade your machine in order to utilise that particular application.

 If you’re still having trouble, use a search engine to find out if the fault with the application is universal.
 If this is the case, it may be an issue that only the app’s creators can solve.
 Alternatively, if other users have experienced the same problem as you, they may have shared a solution via an online forum which you can follow.

 If all else fails, raise a support ticket with the application developer or contact their IT support company.

 If you are using a wired mouse or keyboard, make sure it is plugged into the computer and into the external device.
 If you are using a wireless version, be certain that Bluetooth functions and the device has a working, charged battery.

 Dropped Internet Connections

 Dropped Internet connections can be very frustrating.
 Often the problem is simple and may be caused by a bad cable or phone line, which is easy to fix.
 More serious problems include viruses, a bad network card or modem, or a problem with the driver.

-Arc Systems offer a number of IT Support packages that are tailored to offer flexibility in your response times for your users and technology with cost effective solutions starting with our top tier support that includes all PARTS and labour, provided 24/7/365.
+Arc Systems offer a comprehensive range of IT Support packages.
+We provide flexibility in your response times for your users and technology with cost-effective solutions starting with our top tier support that includes all PARTS and labour, provided 24/7/365.

 Find out more about our support packages by visiting the Arc Support section of our website, by clicking here.